-Amazon, B&N and others in the POD networks are dealing with investments in physical inventory.
-They use complicated algorithms to help predict the optimal inventory position.
-It’s in Amazon’s best interests to show as many books in stock as they can.
-But they also do not want to be stuck with books that do not sell.
+Amazon, B&N, and others in the POD networks deal with investments in physical inventory.
+They use complex algorithms to help predict the optimal inventory position.
+It’s in Amazon’s best interest to show as many books in stock as they can.
+However, they also do not want to have an inventory full of books that do not sell.
 Until a book has a proven sales track record, the stores will be very conservative in their ordering.

-To gauge reader demand, Amazon requires a minimum of 28 days in pre-sale status for all new titles.
-This allows them to calculate a two week inventory forecast.
+To gauge reader demand, Amazon requires a minimum of 60 days of pre-sale status for all new titles.
+This allows them to calculate a two-week inventory forecast.
 Amazon's goal is to maintain two weeks worth of inventory of your title in their warehouse so they can display a stocking message of "In stock.
-Ships Today".
-They use demand during the presale to build this forecast and then they order the books from us towards the end of the presale.
-You'll notice you can buy the book today from Amazon and when you do you get a message letting you know that you will receive the book at the close of the presale.
+Ships Today."
+They determine demand during the pre-sale period to build their forecast and order books from us as the pre-sale period comes to an end.
+If a customer orders a book during the pre-sale period, Amazon will send a message informing the customer that the book will ship as the pre-sale period comes to a close.